 Since becoming Catholics, Steve and Janet have traveled extensively in the Holy Land, Egypt, Turkey, Jordan, Syria, Greece and Italy researching their new Catholic faith and gathering material for their books and video series.

-Ray is a regular guest on “Catholic Answers Live” and has appeared on a wide range of radio and television programs including several guest appearances on “The Journey Home” on EWTN, “Living His Life Abundantly” and “Life on the Rock.”
+Ray is a regular guest on “Catholic Answers Live” and has appeared on a wide range of radio and television programs including guest appearances on “The Journey Home” on EWTN, “Living His Life Abundantly” and “Life on the Rock.”
 He has also been interviewed several times on Fox Cable Network News and Fox & Friends, and has done radio interviews with Ave Maria Radio, Relevant Radio and the G. Gordon Liddy Show.

-Besides enjoying their children and grandchildren at home and serving their local parish, The Rays now spend most of their time researching, writing, teaching Catholic Bible studies, lecturing, creating documentaries, leading pilgrimages to biblical lands and sharing the joy of discovering the Catholic Church.
+Besides enjoying their children and grandchildren at home and serving their local parish, the Rays now spend most of their time researching, writing, teaching Catholic Bible studies, lecturing, creating documentaries, leading pilgrimages to biblical lands and sharing the joy of discovering the Catholic Church.